 Within 30 days of hire at IBM, for example, new employees are invited to an orientation to Succeeding@IBM, a two year learning continuum organized to instruct the new hire about IBM’s products and services, expectations as an IBM employee, IBM values, resources, and how to work effectively in a global environment.
 IBM also offers extensive information about career paths within the company.
 Employees learn using learning suites, videos, work-based practice sessions, virtual events, and expert resources, including the employee’s manager, to make the new employee productive as quickly as possible.

-And, formal onboarding initiatives are not just for large for-profit corporations.
+And, formal onboarding initiatives are not just for large corporations.

 Rochester-based LECESSE Construction, a professional construction management firm with 65 employees, went from a half day orientation to an intensive, three-week onboarding initiative.
 Results from a recent employee engagement survey showed that 89% of LECESSE employees were highly engaged, far above the industry average.
 Elizabeth Franz, the company’s director of human resources and strategy, attributes this to the strong supervisor-employee relationship developed during the onboarding program.